reselbob/SimpleNftCreateDemo/README.md

 # SimpleNftCreateDemo
-An application that demonstrates how to create and assign an NFT in the simplest way possbile
+An application that demonstrates how to create and assign an NFT in the simplest way possible